the-technat/weddingphone/README.md

 - Ensure you have `go` 1.19 installed
 - Ensure you have the go programm `github.com/gokrazy/tools/cmd/gokr-packer@latest` installed and GOBIN in your PATH
 - Ensure you have a Raspberry Pi 2/3B/3B+ with a decent power supply and an SD card (size doesn't matter)
+- A [tailscale](https://tailscale.com) account to connect to your raspberry pi from everywhere
-- For easier development I recommend you also have a serial to usb cable that can be attached to the raspberry pi (something [like this](https://www.pi-shop.ch/usb-to-ttl-serial-kable-debug-console-kable-fuer-den-raspberry-pi))
+  - of course a serial to usb cable that can be attached to the raspberry pi (something [like this](https://www.pi-shop.ch/usb-to-ttl-serial-kable-debug-console-kable-fuer-den-raspberry-pi)) does the trick too
-  - of course a monitor and HDMI cable does the trick too
+  - or use a monitor and HDMI cable

 ### gokrazy

 As mentioned in the intro, we are using gokrazy for this project (no Raspberry Pi OS or other Pi friendly linux distro).
 This has multiple advantages which you can read more about [here](https://gokrazy.org/).

-So to bootstrap your Raspberry Pi using gokrazy and our programm, insert your SD card into the computer and find it's device path.
-This quicksatrt uses `/dev/mmcblk0` as device path.
+So to bootstrap your Raspberry Pi using gokrazy, insert your SD card into the computer and find it's device path.
+This quicksatrt uses `/dev/mmcblk0` as device path (Change your's in `Makefile` accordingly).

 Next you need to decide whether you want to use WiFi or Ethernet (for the rest of the Pis life time it will be managed over the network).